Feng shui: Definition and classification

-According to Stuart Vyse, feng shui is "a very popular superstition."
-The PRC government has also labeled it as superstitious.
-Feng shui is classified as a pseudoscience since it exhibits a number of classic pseudoscientific aspects such as making claims about the functioning of the world which are not amenable to testing with the scientific method.
-It has been identified as both non-scientific and pseudoscientific by scientists and philosophers, and has been described as a paradigmatic example of pseudoscience.

 Qi (ch'i)

-Qi (气, pronounced "chee", "cee", or "tsee") is a movable positive or negative life force which plays an essential role in feng shui.
+Qi (气, pronounced "chee") is a movable positive or negative life force which plays an essential role in feng shui.
 The Book of Burial says that burial takes advantage of "vital qi".
 The goal of feng shui is to take advantage of vital qi by appropriate siting of graves and structures.

 Polarity

 Polarity is expressed in feng shui as yin and yang theory.
 That is, it is of two parts: one creating an exertion and one receiving the exertion.
 The development of this theory and its corollary, five phase theory (five element theory), have also been linked with astronomical observations of sunspot.

 The Five Elements or Forces (wu xing) – which, according to the Chinese, are metal, earth, fire, water, and wood – are first mentioned in Chinese literature in a chapter of the classic Book of History.
 They play a very important part in Chinese thought: ‘elements’ meaning generally not so much the actual substances as the forces essential to human life.
 Earth is a buffer, or an equilibrium achieved when the polarities cancel each other.
 While the goal of Chinese medicine is to balance yin and yang in the body, the goal of feng shui has been described as aligning a city, site, building, or object with yin-yang force fields.